XavKearney/fsharp-arm-emulator/ArmEmulator/READ_ME.md

 ### Documentation of visUAL implementation

 ### visUAL Quirks

-It is interesting that you can use the EQU instruction to assign the same symbol multiple values.
+1. It is interesting that you can use the EQU instruction to assign the same symbol multiple values.
+2. Very interstingly you can evaluate the expression to form any number that can be represented by a uint32.
+For example -257 can be assigned to a label using EQU, however it cannot be loaded into a register using ADR.
+    - This means that you will not be able access all addresses in memory as the expression in ADR cannot evaluate to all the possible uint32 addresses.

 ### Parsing